isomerpages/moe-pasirriscrestsec/_about-us/Virtual Open House 2021.md

 <div><img src="/images/LLP-Pic8.jpeg" alt="LLP-Pic8.jpeg" width="100%" /></div>
 <div><img src="/images/LLP-Pic9.jpeg" alt="LLP-Pic9.jpeg" /></div>
 <div><strong>Performing Arts CCAs</strong></div>
-<div>The school&rsquo;s Performing Arts CCAs include the Symphonic Band, Chinese Instrumental Orchestra, Choir, Guzheng, Drama and Modern Dance which enable students with musical talents/ interest to pursue their talents/ interests and further develop their musical abilities.
+<div>The school's Performing Arts CCAs include the Symphonic Band, Chinese Instrumental Orchestra, Choir, Guzheng, Drama and Modern Dance which enable students with musical talents/ interest to pursue their talents/ interests and further develop their musical abilities.
 Specialised training will be provided for the various Performing Arts CCAs.
 Opportunities are also provided for students to participate in competitions or public performances.
 More information about the various Performing Arts CCA activities can be found on their respective CCA webpages.</div>
 <div><img src="/images/LLP-Pic10.jpeg" alt="LLP-Pic10.jpeg" width="100%" /></div>
 </div>
 </li>
 <li><input type="checkbox" /><label for="accordion4">DISTINCTIVE SPORT - FENCING</label>
 <div>One distinctive PRCS experience for the students would be the co-curricular activity, Fencing.
 PRCS Fencing Club was established as early as 2001 with 20 members.
 Our fencers have been a force to be reckoned with at national and international competitions.
-Some of our school fencers have gone on to join Singapore&rsquo;s National Fencing Team.</div>
+Some of our school fencers have gone on to join Singapore's National Fencing Team.</div>
 <div><img src="/images/Fencing1.png" alt="Fencing1.png" width="100%" /></div>
-<div>The Club aims to&nbsp;<strong>nurture respectful</strong>,&nbsp;<strong>responsible</strong>&nbsp;and&nbsp;<strong>disciplined</strong>&nbsp;young men and women.
+<div>The Club aims to <strong>nurture respectful</strong>, <strong>responsible</strong>&nbsp;and&nbsp;<strong>disciplined</strong>&nbsp;young men and women.
 Supported by a team of dedicated coaches, the training regime at PRCS Fencing Club goes beyond the blade to help our fencers discover what they are gifted at.
-While the development of skills, agility and coordination are important, PRCS Fencing Club also firmly believes&nbsp;<strong>character building</strong>&nbsp;will help realize the full potential of all PRCS fencers.</div>
+While the development of skills, agility and coordination are important, PRCS Fencing Club also firmly believes <strong>character building</strong> will help realize the full potential of all PRCS fencers.</div>
 <div><img src="/images/Fencing2.jpeg" alt="Fencing2.jpeg" width="100%" /></div>
 <div>Watch the videos below to see our fencers in action:To upload to Youtube.</div>
-<div>1)&nbsp;<a href="http://gg.gg/prcss-fencing" target="_blank" rel="noopener">Video 1</a></div>
+<div>1) <a href="http://gg.gg/prcss-fencing" target="_blank" rel="noopener">Video 1</a></div>
 <div>2)&nbsp;<a href="http://gg.gg/prcss-sabre" target="_blank" rel="noopener">Video 2</a></div>
 </li>
 <li><input type="checkbox" /><label for="accordion5">OUR STAKEHOLDERS</label>
 <div>
 <div><strong>What our parents say:</strong></div>
-<div>1) Ms.&nbsp;<a href="http://gg.gg/prcss-video1" target="_blank" rel="noopener">Prithiba Sri Sekar</a>&nbsp;on discipline and character development</div>
+<div>1) Ms. <a href="http://gg.gg/prcss-video1" target="_blank" rel="noopener">Prithiba Sri Sekar</a> on discipline and character development</div>
-<div>2) Ms.&nbsp;<a href="http://gg.gg/prcss-video2" target="_blank" rel="noopener">Kristine Chua</a>&nbsp;on T&amp;L</div>
+<div>2) Ms.<a href="http://gg.gg/prcss-video2" target="_blank" rel="noopener">Kristine Chua</a>&nbsp;on T&amp;L</div>
-<div>3) Ms.&nbsp;<a href="http://gg.gg/prcss-video3" target="_blank" rel="noopener">Karen Sim</a>&nbsp;on LLP and student leadership</div>
+<div>3) Ms.<a href="http://gg.gg/prcss-video3" target="_blank" rel="noopener">Karen Sim</a>&nbsp;on LLP and student leadership</div>
 <div>4) Ms.&nbsp;<a href="http://gg.gg/prcss-video4" target="_blank" rel="noopener">Maggie Lim</a>&nbsp;on the school's environment and its impact</div>
 <div><strong>What our students say:</strong></div>
 <div>1)&nbsp;<a href="http://gg.gg/prcss-video5" target="_blank" rel="noopener">Lai Zi Yu</a>&nbsp;on ALP</div>